rontarrant/gtkDcoding/docs/_posts/2019-07-09-0051-mvc-iv-combobox-text.md

 #### Stage 1: CellRendererText

 In the introduction to this series, I mentioned that one or more `CellRenderer`s are packed into a `TreeViewColumn` so it knows how to display its contents.
 With a `ComboBox`, we don’t have a `TreeViewColumn`.
-Instead, as I said earlier, the `ComboBox` is an implementation of the `CellLayout` interface.
+Instead, as I also said earlier, the `ComboBox` is an implementation of the `CellLayout` interface.
 This interface is also implemented by the `TreeViewColumn` which means the `ComboBox` acts as its own `TreeViewColumn` of a sort.
-All this means is that you can treat the ComboBox as if it has a TreeViewColumn... more or less.
+All this means is that you can treat the `ComboBox` as if it has a `TreeViewColumn`... more or less.
 Later on, we’ll see how flexible this can be.

 For now, though, this is what happens in the first stage of the constructor: